AdebayoBraimah/CSE505/README.md

 # Installation

+NOTE:
-NOTE: More detailed installation instructions are located in the HTML documentation linked above.
+- More detailed installation instructions are located in the HTML documentation linked above.
+- Troubleshooting information is also located in the HTML documentation linked above.

 This project runs using python v3.10 via miniconda.
 The python dependencies can be installed as follows: